mstarke/RAMification/Readme.md

 along with this program.
 If not, see http://www.gnu.org/licenses/.

 ## Credits
-This Tool makes use of the following software [LaunchAtLoginController](https://github.com/Mozketo/LaunchAtLoginController#readme) by Ben Clark-Robinson licensed under the MIT License
+This Tool makes use of the following software:

+[LaunchAtLoginController](https://github.com/Mozketo/LaunchAtLoginController#readme) by Ben Clark-Robinson licensed under the MIT License
 [VDKQueue](https://github.com/bdkjones/VDKQueue) &copy; 2012 Bryan D K Jones based on [UKKQueue](http://zathras.de/sourcecode.htm#UKKQueue) &copy; 2003 Uli Kusterer